-We also encourage you to get involved with the facultyadvised student chapter of the American Institute of
+We also encourage you to get involved with the faculty-advised student chapter of the American Institute of Architects (AIA) which provides opportunities to enrich your education with field studies and related extracurricular activities, including annual trips to major cities.

-Architects (AIA) which provides opportunities to enrich your education with field studies and related extracurricular activities including applied trips to major cities.
-Course Code Course Title First Semester Credits activities, including annual trips to major cities.
-Our faculty brings current knowledge into your classroom ARCH 100 Architectural History I - Antiquity to 1870 3 direct from the professional interior design industry faculty are actively pursuing their own careers in interior design, architecture, product design, and related fields.
-Faculty are ARCH 101 Architectural Graphics 3 members of the American Institute of Architects and American Society of Interior Designers.
-ARCH 110 Architectural Design Studio I 3 Contact the Admissions Office at 610-861-5500 for further ENGL 101C English I 3 information.
-INDS 105 Introduction to Interior Design 3 Interior Design Program 15 Program Narrative Second Semester This program is designed for both full-time and part-time students.
-We've designed this program for those who already have a college degree or need an accelerated alternative career ARCH 150 Architecture Design Studio II (Digital) 3 path in the Interior Design profession.
-Returning students with previously earned bachelor's degrees find this program ARCH 155 Architectural History II - 1870 to Present 3 especially appealing.
-By adding your general education credits previously earned to the 24 credit diploma, you're only a few ENGL 151 English II 3 Along with a broad introduction to the field of Interior Design, you will learn the fundamental principles of design INDS 121 Graphics and Presentation Techniques for Interior Designers and gain both hand and computer graphic skills in our design studio and graphics courses.
+Our faculty brings current knowledge into your classroom direct from the professional interior design industry faculty are actively pursuing their own careers in interior design, architecture, product design, and related fields.
+Faculty are members of the American Institute of Architects and American Society of Interior Designers.

+Contact the Admissions Office at 610.861.5500 for further information.

+Interior Design Program

+This program is designed for both full-time and part-time students.
+We've designed this program for those who already have a college degree or need an accelerated alternative career path in the Interior Design profession.
+Returning students with previously earned bachelor's degrees find this program especially appealing.
+By adding your general education credits previously earned to the 24 credit diploma, you're only a few part-time semesters to an AAS degree.

+Along with a broad introduction to the field of Interior Design, you will learn the fundamental principles of design and gain both hand and computer graphic skills in our design studio and graphics courses.
 The program also offers a focus on the popular specialty area of kitchen and bath design.
-INDS 130 Interior Materials & Structure 3 Your learning experience is capped with an upper level interior design studio where you will complete projects under the guidance of professional architects and designers.
-Third Semester 15 CMTH 102 Speech 3 Program Features Full-time students can complete the program in two twelve- 01,1111102 Communication 3 credit semesters offered during the day and in the evening.
-Part-time students can complete the program in four six- INDS 100 History of Interior Design & Furniture 3 credit semesters all offered at night.
-It is important for students to become familiar with which courses are Fall offerings and which are Spring offerings so they may INDS 165 Kitchen and Lighting Design 3 complete the program as scheduled.
-INDS 225 Residential Interior Design Studio 3 You can apply all of your specialized diploma courses toward Northampton's AAS in Interior Design.
-An attractive option Elective 3 many students choose is to complete the Interior Design diploma either full-time or part-time while employed and D 10 15 then enter the associate's degree program during the evening ADCH OCE Fourth Semester 2 on a part-time basis.
-ARCH 265 Digital Production Drawing 3 View Gainful Employment information on the Interior Design specialized diploma.
-INDS 160 Bath and Lighting Design 3 Interior Design Associate in Applied Science Degree INDS 255 Commercial Interior Design Studio 3 Social Science: Scientific Study of Human Behavior Elective (SSHB) 3
+Your learning experience is capped with an upper level interior design studio where you will complete projects under the guidance of professional architects and designers.

+Full-time students can complete the program in two twelve-credit semesters offered during the day and in the evening.
+Part-time students can complete the program in four six-credit semesters all offered at night.
+It is important for students to become familiar with which courses are Fall offerings and which are Spring offerings so they may complete the program as scheduled.
-Mathematics (QL) or Science (SCI) Elective 3 2-YEAR SEQUENCE 15 Course Code Course Title Credits Total Credits 60 Fall Semester NOTE: ARCH 101 Architectural Graphics 3 noice of ENGL 151L (Litera et Writing) or ENGL 151T (1 /· ARCH 110 Architectural Design Studio I 3 Writing).
-Contact yo our advisor for guidance.
-6 - and Global Awareness (D) re • Spring Semester completion of ENGL 151L sh II class is completed, selection requirement.
-INDS 130 Interior Materials & Structure 3 The program-r satisfied by a coComputer com elated writing intensive compombination of INDS 225 and operations are included in var d INDS 255.
-INDS 121 Graphics & Presentation Techniques 3 n.
-Thus, completing the progratisfies the computing require 6 this program.
-Fall Semester nterior Design, INDS 105 Introduction to Interior Design 3 , C 1 INDS 165 Kitchen and Lighting Design 3 1-YEAR SEQUENCE 6 Course Code Course Title Credits Spring Semester ARCH 101 Architectural Graphics I 3 ARCH 265 Digital Production Drawing 3 ARCH 110 Architectural Design Studio I 3 INDS 255 Commercial Interior Design Studio 3 INDS 105 Introduction to Interior Design 3 6 INDS 165 Kitchen and Lighting Design 3 Kitchen and Bath Total Credits Design Program 24 ARCH 265 Digital Production Drawing 3 Specialized Diplor Specialized diplor INDS 121 Graphics & Program Narrativ e Presentation Techniques This program offer s students a focused learning INDS 130 Interior Materials & 3 shorter than the bro chens and bathrooms.
-The poader Interior Design special ized diplo

-Total Credits 24 Note: Students can complete the program on a Full-time or

-Structure
+You can apply all of your specialized diploma courses toward Northampton's AAS in Interior Design.
+An attractive option many students choose is to complete the Interior Design diploma either full-time or part-time while employed and then enter the associate's degree program during the evening on a part-time basis.

+View Gainful Employment information at http://northampton.edu/about-ncc/consumer-rights/gainful-employment.htm

-Design Studio
+Interior Design